Deon Lacey: Dallas Cowboys

-Lacey was signed by the Dallas Cowboys of the NFL on April 28, 2013 after going undrafted in the 2013 NFL Draft.
+Lacey was signed by the Dallas Cowboys of the NFL on April 28, 2013, after going undrafted in the 2013 NFL draft.
 Lacey played in three preseason games for the Cowboys, contributing with five tackles.
 He was released by the Cowboys on August 27, 2013.

 Edmonton Eskimos

-He signed with the CFL's Edmonton Eskimos on February 26, 2014.
+LAcey signed with the Edmonton Eskimos of the Canadian Football League (CFL) on February 26, 2014.
 Lacey made an immediate impact with the Eskimos on special teams and increasingly became an important member of their starting defensive unit.
 In three years with the Eskimos, Lacey played in all 54 games, racking up 144 defensive tackles, 68 special teams tackles, 7 sacks, 3 interceptions, 4 forced fumbles and 1 touchdown.

 In December 2016, Lacey had workouts with various NFL teams, including; the Minnesota Vikings, New England Patriots, Detroit Lions, Denver Broncos, Green Bay Packers, Kansas City Chiefs, and Cincinnati Bengals.
-On January 3, 2017 the Eskimos granted Lacey an early release so he would be eligible to sign with an NFL team.
+On January 3, 2017, the Eskimos granted Lacey an early release so he would be eligible to sign with an NFL team.

-Miami Dolphins
+Miami Dolphins (first stint)

 On January 10, 2017, Lacey signed a reserve/future contract with the Miami Dolphins.
 He was waived on September 2, 2017.

-Buffalo Bills
+Buffalo Bills (first stint)

 On September 3, 2017, Lacey was claimed off waivers by the Buffalo Bills.
 He was waived by the Bills on October 18, 2017, but was re-signed the next day.
 He finished the 2017 season having contributed nine tackles.
 In the following off-season, on February 20, 2019, Lacey signed a one-year contract extension with the Bills.
 Lacey appeared in all four preseason games in 2019, and totaled 18 tackles.
 He was released during final roster cuts on August 31, 2019.

-Miami Dolphins
+Miami Dolphins (second stint)

-On September 1, 2019, Lacey was claimed off waivers by the Miami Dolphins.
+On September 1, 2019, Lacey was claimed off waivers by the Dolphins.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Lacey signed with the Saskatchewan Roughriders of the CFL on May 21, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Lacey chose to opt-out of his contract with the Roughriders on August 25, 2020.

 Buffalo Bills (second stint)

-On September 17, 2020, Lacey was signed to the Buffalo Bills practice squad.
-He was elevated to the active roster on September 19 for the team's week 2 game against the Miami Dolphins, and reverted to the practice squad after the game.
+On September 17, 2020, Lacey was signed to the Bills practice squad.
+He was elevated to the active roster on September 19 for the team's week 2 game against the Dolphins, and reverted to the practice squad after the game.
 He was elevated again on September 26 for the team's week 3 game against the Los Angeles Rams, and reverted to the practice squad again following the game.
 He was promoted to the active roster on October 12, 2020.
 He was waived on October 27 and re-signed to the practice squad the next day.
 He was released on January 1, 2021.